rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

 82. I kept both soft and hard delete in routes with differeny route names.
 83. Product part is also almost complete.
 84. Seller can see his/her own created products (not soft deleted).
 For that Route updated slightly.
+85. Update ban user so that it automatically soft-delete all products if the user is a seller.